Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.md

 The preflight verification of the database is run on Plone 5.2 in Python 2.
 First check if all Python pickles in the database can be loaded.
-In older and mature projects, it is possible to have pickles in there pointing to classes long gone from the code.
+In older and mature projects, it's possible to have pickles in there pointing to classes long gone from the code.
 Those may cause problems later.

 Call `./bin/instance zodbverify` in your Python 2.7 setup.